Amabel Kylee Síorghlas: Word Artisan VT

 Do you have a finished piece of writing that needs copy editing or proofreading?

-When I am copy editing a piece of writing, the outside world disappears and time floats by unnoticed—I am “in flow.”
+When I am copy editing, the outside world disappears and time floats by unnoticed—I am “in flow.”
 To me, editing is like solving a puzzle.
 How do the words best fit together to communicate what this client needs to say?
+To capture the tone?
+To evoke a reader’s engagement and emotion?
+Copy editing is not a rote machine-like endeavor; it’s a highly creative, reasoned process.

 For proofreading, I have developed a technique I call “chunking.”
-I chunk phrases together in order to spot the missing words or punctuation marks and other errors that even seasoned writers might miss after working on a document for so long.
+I chunk phrases together in order to spot the missing words or punctuation marks and other errors that even seasoned writers or AI might miss.
 Yet, even with a careful proofreader, it’s always a good idea to have at least two people read through the final draft.
 Proofreading requires perfection.
-Humans are not perfect and even famous literary figures have errors in their books!
+Humans are not perfect, neither is AI.
 The more eyes on a document, the better!
+Even famous literary figures have errors in their books.

-Having been a production editor for a newspaper and as an editorial assistant for a local book publisher, I have experience with the Chicago Manual of Style.
+Having been an editorial assistant for a local book publisher, I have extensive experience with the Chicago Manual of Style.
 For manuscripts, it’s my go-to guide for punctuation, capitalization, and other style standards.
-Even still, the finer points of punctuation can be nebulous.
-Well-known newspaper editors have had vigorous arguments over the placement of a comma.
-My practice is to research for consensus and to consider the intended meaning and fluency of a line.
+Even still, the finer points of word choice or punctuation can be nebulous.
+Famous editors have had vigorous arguments over the placement of a comma.
+My practice is to research for grammatical consensus and to consider the intended meaning and fluency of a line.

-The Editor–Writer Collaboration: A trusting, comfortable, friendly relationship between me and each client is paramount, along with some humor and fun.
+The Editor–Writer Collaboration: A trusting, comfortable, friendly human relationship between each client and me is paramount, along with some humor and fun.

 Version 2